Monday, November 25, 2013

 Quine As offensive as that is, you've said much worse.

-Lester I have not!
+Lester Have not!

 Lester (on a roll) The late 70s-early 80s suck, Quine.
 The early 70s were wrigglingly, obscenely alive—the misery was spread around, and it was intoxicating.
 Now its being controlled, duped, doped, pharma'ed.
 You saw the election results.
 We’ve got Andy Griffith in the White House now.
 The vise is clamping.
 "Everything looks brand spunkin’ new when you put an ’80 at the end of it!"
 I can feel it coming, Q. I have Romilar-spiked visions: young clean cut men in narrow ties and white shirts, carrying Bibles, spreading well-meaning pus out all over the city.
 The Moral Majority, whoever they are…